Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Brick.rst

 Additionally, the HAT has a :ref:`real-time clock with battery backup <hat_brick_real_time_clock>` that is directly connected to the Raspberry Pi.
 The HAT can :ref:`turn the RPi off for a specified time <hat_brick_low_power_sleep_mode>`.
-This way you can use the Raspberry Pi in battery powered applications, for example like sending sensor information every hour to a cloud.
+You can use the Raspberry Pi in battery powered applications, for example to send sensor information every hour to a cloud.

 A :ref:`watchdog <hat_brick_watchdog>` can also be implemented with the HAT, such that the RPi will be restarted if it crashes or your program gets stuck.